ETC5523-2025/assignment-4-packages-and-shiny-apps-svis0010-beep/README.md

 # myPackage

-The goal of `myPackage` is to help users explore the mtcars dataset interactively through a Shiny app, allowing them to visualise relationships between car attributes, gain insights from the data, and understand how different variables relate to each other.
+The goal of `myPackage` is to help users explore the fwi dataset interactively through a Shiny app, allowing them to visualise relationships and trends of how fwi has changed over years and its impact on climate change for australians.

 ## Installation